themattman/wordle-solver/README.md

 - `wordlist_wordle_solver.[h|cpp]`

-  - More intelligent solvers that use a dictionary
+  - More intelligent `Solver`s that use a dictionary

 ## ToDo